A decidedly biased piece by Beth David, Editor

 Maybe the old place should have an alarm, huh?
-Yeah, I thought so, now that you’ve got all those new, shiny gadgets.
+Yeah, I thought so.
+It’ll take years to get it in shape, so meanwhile, must protect all the gadgets.
 Call Wayne Electric.
 They do alarms, and that’s a cool gift!

-You’ll want Robert Furtado to do all the other projects, from cabinet making to the new bathroom.
+You’ll want Robert Furtado to do just about everything else, from cabinet making to the new bathroom.

 Do the kids have their hearts set on a new kitchen?
 No one does kitchens like Fairhaven Lumber.
 They have cabinets, flooring and other products and services, like windows, to keep that big old wooden wonder cozy and warm.

 You’ll also want to check out Cottrell Bros., for their selection of home renovation products and services.

 Do the kids need new floors?
 Can’t decide on wood, carpet or tile?
 Then look no further than Tile Craft.
 The family owned business will take their time with you.
 No rush.
 Get it right.

 Okay, now they’ve got new cabinets, furniture, carpets.
 They’ll need a good vacuum cleaner to keep it all looking good.
 Call Handy Andy’s and they’ll fix you up with something special.

 For exterior work, you’ll want Marc Gadbois, whether it’s time to replace the siding, windows, roofing, or fix what’s there.